VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 3) select the chess board from the saved image

 4) press "c" to save the chess area, press "r" to reset the chess area

+# Letting the bot think instead of play

+With this button TOB is gonna suggest you the best moves according to the stockfish settings, but it doesn't move the pieces, when then you move the piece you have to insert the move you made in the entry for your moves. which entry can be inserted?

+Examples:

+- e2e4, e7e5 normal moves
+- e7e8q for propmotion to queen (also: k knight, b bishop, r rook)
+- e1g1 e8g8 e1c1 e8c8 for castling

 # How to Use it